 Carmine in the Food & Beverage Industry

-Depending on the method of formulation, carmine can deliver colors like bright orange, red, purple, and of course our beloved magenta hue, which can be seen in the below image.
-It is one of the most stable natural colors, withstanding intense heat treatments like UHT pasteurization and baking, as well as light exposure.
-Because it is such a stable, vibrant color, its use is extensive – ranging from foods, drinks, cosmetics, and pharmaceutical preparations.
+Depending on the method of formulation, carmine can deliver colours like bright orange, red, purple, and of course our beloved magenta hue, which can be seen in the below image.
+It is one of the most stable natural colours, withstanding intense heat treatments like UHT pasteurization and baking, as well as light exposure.
+Because it is such a stable, vibrant colour, its use is extensive – ranging from foods, drinks, cosmetics, and pharmaceutical preparations.

 Alternatives to Carmine